EVerest/everest-core/modules/EVSE/OCPP/docs/index.rst

 to a Charging Station Management System (CSMS) can be established by loading this module as part of the EVerest configuration.
 This module
 leverages `libocpp <https://github.com/EVerest/libocpp>`_, EVerest's OCPP library.

-The EVerest config `config-sil-ocpp.yaml <../../config/config-sil-ocpp.yaml>`_ serves as an example for how to add the OCPP module to
+The EVerest config ``config-sil-ocpp.yaml`` serves as an example for how to add the OCPP module to
 your EVerest config.

 Module configuration
 ====================

-Like for every EVerest module, the configuration parameters are defined as part of the module `manifest <manifest.yaml>`_.
+Like for every EVerest module, the configuration parameters are defined as part of the module ``manifestyaml``.
 This module
 is a little special though.
 The OCPP1.6 protocol defines a lot of standardized configuration keys that are used as part of the functional
 requirements of the specification.
 These configuration keys mainly influence the control flow of libocpp and are managed by a separate
 JSON configuration file.
 The module uses the configuration parameter **ChargePointConfigPath** to point to this file.